SMaRTi™- Sovereignty Compliance

 Under NAICS 541614, FEG’s disadvantaged orchestration process is defined as:

-A statutory logistics utility that designs, governs, and enforces disadvantaged participation within federal supply chains through regulator‑grade orchestration, compliance routing, and audit‑immune documentation.
+A statutory logistics utility that designs, governs, and enforces disadvantaged participation within federal supply chains via regulator‑grade orchestration, compliance routing & audit‑immune documentation.

 B. Core Functions